Aliskiren (a-lis-KYE-ren), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide)

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, dehydration, low blood pressure, low blood volume, or lupus.
-Tell your doctor if you have mineral imbalance (high or low potassium, sodium in the blood), or a history of asthma.
+- Make sure your doctor knows if you are breastfeeding or if you have kidney problems, liver disease, heart or blood vessel disease (including heart failure or a history of a heart attack), diabetes, glaucoma, gout, high cholesterol levels, low blood pressure, or lupus.
+Tell your doctor if you have a mineral imbalance (such as high or low calcium, magnesium, potassium, or sodium in the blood) or a history of asthma or allergies.
+Tell your doctor if you have had surgery on your throat or other parts of your respiratory system.

 Possible Side Effects While Using This Medicine